azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 commands will detect it and remind you to do so if necessary.
 ```

+* List out all of the files in the current directory (`find .`)

-As you can see it has downloaded the provider.azurerm which we specified in out main.tf file.
+As you can see it has downloaded the provider.azurerm into the `.terraform/plugins` area which we specified in out main.tf file.
 The azurerm_resource_group and azurerm_storage_account are both resource types within the azurerm Terraform provider.

-* List out all of the files in the current directory (`find .`)

 ## - terraform plan